 The circuit below was my original interface, built in 2009 and offers complete isolation between radio and PC – Parts are available from CPC or Maplin.
 A simple project box finishes-off the interface – I used an old HamComm/JVFax interface that I had in my “junkbox” since the mid-90s (yes, I keep a lot of old tat!).
 The circuit diagram below was originally drawn in 2006 and although my recent interface varies slightly, the basic concept is the same – There are many other examples of this circuit available online.

 Even with modern USB computers, home-brewing this sort of circuit is still possible if you make use of a USB/Serial adapter – It creates a virtual COM port on your machine that many Ham Radio apps can use to control the PTT.

 Back in April 2013 I built a very basic “passive” interface with no Opto/PTT control – The idea being that it would work with any radio that supports “Data VOX” – This includes a number of Yaesu radios (including my FT-857).
 This allows you to get onto datamodes without having to worry about RS232/USB convertors and drivers.
 The radio takes care of the PTT.

 After completing this one, I added some blue+green electrical tape to each 3.5mm connector so they could be easily matched to the computer’s soundcard connectors…

 In June 2015 I bought a new laptop that had 4-pole 3.5mm “combo” socket rather than a pair of 3.5mm audio connectors.
-Rather than use a Y-splitter, I made a new interface using my last pair of ETAL P2001 transformers and some nice 4-pole plugs that I now stock in my Ham Goodies store.
+Rather than use a Y-splitter, I made a new interface using my last pair of ETAL P2001 transformers and a 4-pole plug.